 |# of K-8 children||Tuition|

-*In order for parishioners of St. Stanislaus Church to qualify for the Catholic students tuition rate, all of the following criteria must be met:
+*In order for parishioners of Saint Stanislaus Church to qualify for the Catholic students’ tuition rate, all of the following criteria must be met:

-2. The family must be an active member of the parish, attending Mass weekly
+2. The family must be an active member of the parish, attending Mass weekly; and

-3. The family must support the parish spiritually and financially by using the church envelops weekly
+3. The family must support the parish spiritually and financially by using the church envelopes weekly.

 (The family must donate a minimum of $250 per calendar year.
-Writing a check once or twice a year to reach the amount of $250.00 does not qualify as being a parishioner of St. Stanislaus Church).
+Writing a check once or twice a year to reach the amount of $250.00 does not qualify as being a parishioner of Saint Stanislaus Church.)